brimstone/windows-ova/README.md

 ```

 ### Autounattend.xml
-If this file is present on the ISO, it will be used instead of an
+If this file is present on the ISO, in a directory named for the version key
-`Autounattend.xml` from the [boxcutter](https://github.com/boxcutter/windows)
+being installed, it will be used instead of an `Autounattend.xml` from the
-project.
-Take care that this file matches the version in `version.xml` One
+[boxcutter](https://github.com/boxcutter/windows) project.
+One gotcha is how
-gotcha is how Windows 7 and Windows 2008 think the install media is DriveID 0
+Windows 7 and Windows 2008 think the install media is DriveID 0 and the actual
-and the actual "C" drive is DriveID 1.
-Keep that in mind when crafting answer
+"C" drive is DriveID 1.
+Keep that in mind when crafting answer files for these
-files for this versions.
+versions.